 The quality of a man’s sperm decreases with age.
 As a man ages, it takes longer for his partner to get pregnant.
 There’s also an increased risk of not conceiving at all.

-Whatever the age of the mother, the risk of miscarriage is higher if the father is over 45.
+Whatever the age of the mother, the risk of miscarriage is higher if the father is aged 45 or older.
 The children of older fathers are at greater risk of autism, mental health problems and learning difficulties.
 For couples having IVF, the risk of not having a baby is more than five times higher if the male partner is aged 41 or older.
 The risk of miscarriage is twice as high for women whose male partner is aged over 45 than for those whose partners are under 25.